How to track users according to GDPR and other privacy regulations

 WP Full Picture lets you track your visitors according to GDPR and other privacy regulations.
 Follow these steps to learn, how to set it up.

-When you do NOT need a consent banner
+See if you need to use consent banner

 How to set up WP Full Picture to track users according to privacy regulations